jingconan/SADIT/README.md

      flows](http://cs.colgate.edu/~jsommers/harpoon/).
  -   **Behaviour**: description of temporal pattern.
 There are three types behaviour:
-     + **Normal** behaviour is described by start time and duration.
+     + **Normal** behavior is described by start time and duration.
-     + **I.I.D** behaviour has a list of possible states, but one state will be selected as current state every *t* seconds according to certain probability distribution.
+     + **I.I.D** behavior has a list of possible states, but one state will be selected as current state every *t* seconds according to certain probability distribution.
-     + **Markov** the state in different time is not independtly and identically distributed, but is a Markov process
+     + **Markov** the state in different time is not independently and identically distributed, but is a Markov process

- -   **Modulator**: combine *Behaviour* and *Generator*, basicially description of generator behaviour.
-There are three types of modulators, corresponding to three behaviours described above.
+ -   **Modulator**: combine *Behaviour* and *Generator*, basically description of generator behavior.
+There are three types of modulators, corresponding to three behaviors described above.

  -   **Node**: host in the network, has *modulator\_list* attributes
  -   **Edge**: connecting two network nodes, has *delay*, *capacity*